-The U.S. Census Bureau compiles information from household surveys to produce statistics that describe populations and their characteristics, such as age, education, housing and income.
-We collect this data by asking household members to provide information about the people who live in the house, apartment, mobile home or group housing.
+The U.S. Census Bureau compiles information from household to produce statistics that describe populations and their characteristics, such as age, education, housing and income.
+We collect this data by asking household members questions about the people who live in the house, apartment, mobile home or group housing.

-To verify that a household survey is legitimate, please refer to our list of Household Surveys first.
-If you still have questions or concerns contact the Regional Office for your state and ask, “Am I in a survey?”
+To verify that a household survey is legitimate, please refer to our List of Surveys.
+You can also verify that the person contacting you is a Census Bureau employee by entering their name into the Census Bureau Staff Search.
+If you still have questions or concerns contact the Regional Office for your state.

 We conduct household surveys: